guledali/prisma2/README.md

 ![image over code](prisma.png)

-also make sure that you create an empty `dev.db` in the same folder as `schema.prisma`
+also make sure that you created an empty `dev.db` in the same folder as `schema.prisma`

 You also have make sure that you have created a local sqlite database.